NotStrahinja/ePasswordManager/README.md

 <img width="802" height="632" alt="image" src="https://github.com/user-attachments/assets/b7b1bf17-a7f8-4e40-aee1-26a2944d7d68" />

 > [!NOTE]
 > This was tested on a Windows 11 25H2 system.
 Some features may not work on older systems such as Windows 8.

+## Want to contribute?
+Great.
+I've done most of the work to get the base app running, and I'm currently aiming to improve the security.
+QOL changes/features and recommendations are welcome.

 *Linux support coming soon...*